csev/dj4e/assn/dj4e_load.md

     Cultural    Algeria                Arab States                 dz
     Cultural    Algeria                Arab States                 dz

-You will make a Django model that describes the tables and foreign keys sufficient to represent this data efficiently with no vertical duplication.
+You will make a Django model that describes the tables, one-to-many relationships, and foreign keys sufficient to represent this data efficiently with no vertical duplication.
 Numbers and dates do not have to have their own tables.

-Name the core model `Site`, use singular names for all of the table/model names.
+Name the first model `Site`, use singular names for all of the table/model names.
 Use the exact name of the column for the model field names and foreign key names.
 Here is a subset of the `unesco/models.py`: